prathami1/prathami1/README.md

 <h3 align="center">Familiar Stacks</h3>

 <p align="center">
-  Each icon is linked with a project that implements the framework it represents.
+  Each icon is linked to a project that implements the framework the icon represents.
 </p>

 <p align="center">